The Veiled Prophet (opera): Background and premieres

 The libretto is based on Moore's poem "The Veiled Prophet of Khorassan", but the original story is not adhered to in every detail, particularly at the denouement: in the opera the heroine, Zelika, is restored to her lover Azim, instead of being killed by him in mistake for the false prophet.
 The subject of the opera was suggested to Stanford in or about 1875 by his Dublin friend Raoul Couturier de Versan, but it was not until 1877 that the composer asked William Barclay Squire to adapt the poem for a libretto.
 Stanford's biographer Jeremy Dibble writes of the poem:

-Not only was Moore's literary creation an epic one, with widespread appeal, but it vividly suggested possibilities of dance, chorus, and grand statement that could intermingle with those elements of exoticism and colour as well as those other essential polemic emotional features of traditional dramaturgy, good and evil, love, death, passion, and revenge.

 Stanford was a fluent and prolific composer, and work on the score proceeded quickly, although interrupted by his marriage and honeymoon in April 1878.
 There being little appetite among British impresarios for staging British operas, Stanford attempted to interest several German opera houses in the work, and after initial refusals it was accepted by the Hoftheater in Hanover.
 It was given as Der verschleierte Prophet in a German translation made by the conductor Ernst Frank, Kapellmeister of the Hanover opera.
 The local press, engaged in a feud with the management of the opera house, gave the piece poor reviews, but the wider German press was more favourable.
 A vocal score with piano accompaniment by an uncredited arranger and containing Squire's English and Frank's German words was published in 1881 by Boosey in London and Bote and Bock in Berlin.
 Stanford gave opus numbers to most of his nine operas, but The Veiled Prophet is one of the three without one.